 - ECON 696Q Empirical Methods in Industrial Organization

-Professor Xiao's research applies microeconomic theory and econometrics to analyze various issues concerning firm behavior and market operation.
+Mo Xiao's research applies microeconomic theory and econometrics to analyze various issues concerning firm behavior and market operation.
 She has worked on topics concerning firms' strategic provision of information and the impact of public policies on firms' entry, exit and quality choices.
 Her most recent research is on entry and competition in the U.S. telecommunication market.

 Recent Working Papers